lheinbokel/lheinbokel/README.md

 # Welcome to my GitHub 👋

 I'm Christian and I am a AI enthusiast, born and raised in Hamburg, Germany.
-I currently live and work in Bremen, Germany, while pursuing my Master's degree in computer science with focus on artificial intelligence.
+I currently live and work in Bremen, Germany, while pursuing my Master's degree in computer science at University of Bremen with a focus on artificial intelligence.

 ## 👱‍ Some information about me